Composing Recurrent Spiking Neural Networks using Locally-Recurrent Motifs and Risk-Mitigating Architectural Optimization: Introduction

-Secondly, we demonstrate a method called Hybrid Risk-Mitigating Architectural Search (HRMAS) to optimize the proposed recurrent motifs and SC-ML layer architecture.
-HRMAS is an alternating two-step optimization process hybridizing bio-inspired intrinsic plasticity for mitigating the risk in architectural optimization.
-Facilitated by gradient-based methods~\cite{liu2018darts, zhang2020temporal}, the first step of optimization is formulated to optimize network architecture defined by size of the motif, intra and inter-motif connectivity patterns, types of these connections, and the corresponding synaptic weight values, respectively.
-While structural changes induced by the architectural-level optimization are essential for finding high-performance RSNNs, they may be misguided due to discontinuity in architectural search, and limited training data, hence over-fitting.
-We mitigate the risk of network instability and performance degradation caused by architectural change by introducing a novel biologically-inspired ``self-repairing" mechanism through intrinsic plasticity, which has the same spirit of homeostasis during neural development \cite{tien2018homeostatic}.
-The intrinsic plasticity is introduced to the second step of each HRMAS iteration and acts as unsupervised fast self-adaption to mitigate the risks imposed by structural and synaptic weight modifications introduced by the first step during the RSNN architectural ``evolution".
-We evaluate the proposed techniques on speech dataset TI46-Alpha~\cite{nist-ti46-1991}, neuromorphic speech dataset N-TIDIGITS~\cite{anumula2018feature}, neuromorphic video dataset DVS-Gesture~\cite{amir2017low}, and neuromorphic image dataset N-MNIST~\cite{orchard2015converting}.
-The SC-ML-based RSNNs optimized by HRMAS achieve state-of-the-art performance on all of the four datasets.
+While structural changes induced by the architectural-level optimization are essential for finding high-performance RSNNs, they may be misguided due to discontinuity in architectural search, and limited training data, hence leading to over-fitting.
+We mitigate the risk of network instability and performance degradation caused by architectural change by introducing a novel biologically-inspired ``self-repairing" mechanism through intrinsic plasticity, which has the same spirit of homeostasis during neural development \citep{tien2018homeostatic}.
+The intrinsic plasticity is introduced in the second step of each HRMAS iteration and acts as unsupervised self-adaptation to mitigate the risks imposed by structural and synaptic weight modifications introduced by the first step during the RSNN architectural ``evolution".

+We evaluate the proposed techniques on speech dataset TI46-Alpha~\citep{nist-ti46-1991}, neuromorphic speech dataset N-TIDIGITS~\citep{anumula2018feature}, neuromorphic video dataset DVS-Gesture~\citep{amir2017low}, and neuromorphic image dataset N-MNIST~\citep{orchard2015converting}.
+The SC-ML-based RSNNs optimized by HRMAS achieve state-of-the-art performance on all four datasets.
 With the same network size, automated network design via HRMAS outperforms existing RSNNs by up to $3.38\%$ performance improvement.